Solar Improves Power Continuity for Remote Workers

 One of the selling points of solar is that it will keep your home running even in an outage.
 This, however, is only true if you have a form of solar backup connected to your solar array.

-Go Solar Group has four levels of solar backup to choose from.
-These include a secure power supply, portable solar generator, home integration kit and backup batteries.
+Go Solar Group has three levels of battery backup to choose from.
+These include a portable solar generator and solar panels, battery capacity extensions, and Tesla’s home battery.

 Go Solar Group uses a Goal Zero solar generator called the Yeti.
-This generator can use either your solar panels or the grid to power it.
+This generator can use either the excess power generated from the home’s solar array, the grid, or a portable solar panel to charge it.
+As part of our level one battery backup option, Go Solar Group includes both a Yeti and a portable solar panel.

 The largest solar backup option that Go Solar Group offers is the Tesla Powerwall.
 The Powerwall is a rechargeable lithium-ion battery.